 See also Visual DX, a diagnostic clinical decision support system for dermatologists.
 Click the link, enter your NHS OpenAthens username and password.
 Select Ovid from the resources list and select Visual DX from Links in the blue menu bar.

-The aim of this Special Collection is to ensure immediate access to systematic reviews most directly relevant to the management of people hospitalized with severe acute respiratory infections.
-[Last Checked: 3/04/20]
+The aim of these Special Collections is to ensure immediate access to systematic reviews most directly relevant to the management of people hospitalized with severe acute respiratory infections and to the prevention of infection.

 Evidence from Trusted Sources

 The register helps systematic reviewers prioritize topics, identify available evidence, and produce urgently needed reviews for front-line health professionals, public health policymakers, and research teams developing new therapeutic, diagnostic, and preventive interventions for COVID-19.

 An up-to-date map of the current evidence partitioned into broad domains for easy exploration.

 General updates and dashboards.
 Infographics, leaflets and videos.
 Also latest on countermeasures.

 Information pulled together by the National Library of Medicine based in Bethesda, Maryland, USA on the Coronavirus (COVID-19).

 Guidance to help you provide protection and support for NHS staff.

 These Guides are aimed at specialists working in hospitals in England during the pandemic.